sveltejs/svelte-preprocess/docs/preprocessing.md

 You can check the [Less API reference](http://lesscss.org/usage/#less-options) for Less specific options.

+Note: `svelte-preprocess` automatically configures inclusion paths for your root directory, `node_modules` and for the current file's directory.

 ### PostCSS / SugarSS

 The PostCSS preprocessor accepts three options: